Raptor007/BTTT/ReadMe.txt

 * Enter submits your turn (on any phase).
 * Right-click to aim during the TAG, Weapon Attack, or Physical Attack phases.
 * WASD moves the map, R/F zooms in/out, Q/Home resets view, and E zooms to active area.
+* I displays record sheet for the selected mech, and O for the right-click aim target.

 Walk, run, MASC, or jump will be automatically chosen based on how far you move and if you use any reverse movement.
 If you want to jump when the move could be walked or run,